Dynamic library files are built by the linker ld from precompiled object modules that can be bound into the executable file after execution begins.

 Version 5.0 of f77 and version 2.0 of f90 introduce a more flexible compiler flag, -xcode=v, for specifying the code address space of a binary object.
 With this compiler flag, 32-, 44-, or 64-bit absolute addresses can be generated, as well as small and large model position-independent code. -xcode=pic13 is equivalent to -pic, and -xcode=pic32 is equivalent to -PIC.
 See the f77(1) and f90(1) man pages, or the Fortran User's Guide, for details.

 You can specify dynamic or static library binding when you compile.
 These options are actually linker options, but they are recognized by the compiler and passed on to the linker.

 -Bdynamic sets the preference for shared, dynamic binding whenever possible. -Bstatic restricts binding to static libraries only.

 When both static and dynamic versions of a library are available, use this option to toggle between preferences on the command line:

 Allows or disallows dynamic linking for the entire executable.
 (This option may appear on the command line only once.)

 -dy allows dynamic, shared libraries to be linked. -dn does not allow linking of dynamic libraries.

-Some static system libraries, such as libm.a and libc.a, are not available on 64-bit Solaris operating environments.
+Some static system libraries, such as libm.a and libc.a, are not available on 64-bit environments with Solaris 7.
 These are supplied as dynamic libraries only.
 Use of -dn in these environments will result in an error indicating that some static system libraries are missing.
 Also, ending the compiler command line with -Bstatic will have the same effect.

 To link with static versions of specific libraries, use a command line that looks something like: